lineality/arxiv_explorer_tools/README.md

 - adjustable and customizable with a variety of vector-distance measures:
 -- adjustable thresholds per measure
 -- adjustable overall threshold
-- saves a json of article data
+- saves a json of search-match article data
-- saves html of article data
+- saves html of search-match article data

-### currently:
-- json notebook, but can be script e.g. to run schedules once per day